-Good Clean Love has long been an advocate for the use of healthy ingredients in consumer products.
-We know how far-reaching the dangers of toxic chemicals are, and the serious effects they can have on a person’s long-term health and well-being.
-That’s why we were thrilled to discover that our friends at Keep A Breast Foundation were launching a new effort to educate consumers: a movement they call the Non Toxic Revolution.
-Non Toxic Revolution’s mission is simple: to inform, educate and inspire young people to revolt against the dangers of toxic chemicals in their environment and food supply, especially those linked to the development of breast cancer.
+We at Good Clean Love have advocated for the use of healthy ingredients in consumer products from our very start in 2003.
+We know how far-reaching the dangers of toxic chemicals are, and the serious effects they can have on a person’s long-term health and well-being – including their risk of developing cancers.
+Read more about why natural and nontoxic ingredients are better for you and the environment.

+That’s why we are long-time supporters of Non Toxic Revolution, a consumer educational initiative from our friends at Keep A Breast Foundation.
+Non Toxic Revolution’s mission is simple: to inform, educate, and inspire young people to push back against the dangers of toxic chemicals in their environment and food supply, especially those linked to the development of breast cancer.
 NTR’s aim is to focus on prevention as a means of maintaining long-term health and well-being.
-They also provide alternative choices so that young people everywhere can make smart changes in their purchasing and consumption behavior.
+They also provide alternative choices so that people everywhere can make smart changes in their purchasing and consumption behavior.

-We sat down with Non Toxic Revolution’s Program Director, Monica Schrock, to learn more about the movement.
+We recently sat down with Non Toxic Revolution to learn more about their work.

-She began studying more information about the environmental links to cancer.
-Then she came across a report on Breast Cancer Prevention Partners’ website called “The State of The Evidence,” written by Dr. Janet Grey.
+She studied more about the environmental links to cancer and came across a report from Breast Cancer Prevention Partners called “The State of the Evidence.”
 It was hard, scientific evidence of the environmental links to cancer.
 This changed her life.
 After realizing that breast cancer diagnosis was only 10 percent genetic and 90 percent attributable to our environment, she knew there was an even bigger conversation that needed to be had.

 She started Non Toxic Revolution (NTR) to open a direct dialogue about the food we eat, the products we use, and the toxins we are exposed to daily that really increase our risk of breast cancer and many other diseases.
 NTR uses art, music, and creative messaging to inform, educate, and inspire young people to revolt against the dangers of toxic chemicals in their everyday environment and personal care products – especially those linked to the initiation of breast cancer.
 Moreover, it also teaches young people to become their own health advocates, both personally and through activism.

-2. How and why did you first become involved with NTR and the Keep A Breast Foundation?
+Q: How did you first become involved with NTR and Keep A Breast Foundation?

 I actually started as a guest writer with Keep A Breast (KAB) when they first launched Non Toxic Revolution (NTR).
 Non toxic living has been my passion since I was a teenager and starting have terrible reactions to conventional products.
 My friend Luis worked for KAB and thought I would be the perfect person to create useful content for their blog.
 I was so stoked on the program and had no idea that one day I would be lucky enough to have it be my entire job.

-4. Some people may hesitate to “join the revolution”, arguing that it is too expensive, difficult, and/or time-consuming to make these lifestyle and habit changes.
-What is your response to these arguments?
+Q: Some people may argue that it is too expensive, difficult, or time-consuming to make such a shift in their lifestyle and habits.
+What is your response?

 Honestly though, the interactions we have when we go to events are extremely heartwarming.
-Young people are so receptive of this information, and even if their parents are defensive at first, after we explain some of our education and what our mission is, they usually end up thanking us.
+People are so receptive of this information, and even if they are defensive at first, after we explain some of our education and what our mission is, they usually end up thanking us.
 The feeling of being able to help empower people to take their health into their own hands is unmatched.

-5. What is the most important piece of advice you have for young people (or any of our readers) to help protect themselves against harmful chemical in their day-to-day lives?
+Q: What is the most important piece of advice you have for our readers to help protect themselves against harmful chemical in their day-to-day lives?